bytedance/sonic/README.md

 ```

 ### Pass string or []byte?
-For alignment to encoding/json, we provide API to pass `[]byte` as argument, but the string-to-bytes copy is conducted at the same time considering safety, which may lose performance when origin JSON is huge.
-Therefore, you can use `UnmarshalString`, `GetFromString` to pass a string, as long as your origin data is a string or **nocopy-cast** is safe for your []byte.
+For alignment to `encoding/json`, we provide API to pass `[]byte` as an argument, but the string-to-bytes copy is conducted at the same time considering safety, which may lose performance when origin JSON is huge.
+Therefore, you can use `UnmarshalString` and `GetFromString` to pass a string, as long as your origin data is a string or **nocopy-cast** is safe for your []byte.

 ### Better performance for generic data
 In **fully-parsed** scenario, `Unmarshal()` performs better than `Get()`+`Node.Interface()`.
 But if you only have a part of schema for specific json, you can combine `Get()` and `Unmarshal()` together: